-As an early signatory to the C-19 Business Pledge, we have focused throughout on safeguarding our people and communities and ensuring the successful ongoing provision of our business critical software and services while rapidly delivering new resources and rapid innovations, from the COVIDCare app delivered in March for the Northern Ireland Department of Health to a contact solution to support local track and trace in the London Borough of Redbridge.
+As an early signatory to the C-19 Business Pledge, we have focused throughout the pandemic on safeguarding our people and communities and ensuring the successful ongoing provision of our business-critical software and services.
+We have responded with new resources and rapid innovations, from the COVIDCare app delivered in March for the Northern Ireland Department of Health to a contact solution to support local track and trace in the London Borough of Redbridge.

 Supporting our Employees

-From the outset we’ve worked hard to proactively support our people, from initiatives to keep remote workers engaged to our mental health champions and free-to-access Employee Assistance programme.
-We’ve enhanced the way we communicate and created new ways to share ideas and inspiration, and we continue to gather and react to feedback via regular Pulse surveys has been extremely positive.
+We’ve worked hard to proactively provide guidance and support for our people, from keeping remote workers engaged to our mental health champions and free-to-access Employee Assistance programme.
+We’ve enhanced the way we communicate and created new ways to share ideas and inspiration, and we continue to gather and react to feedback via regular Pulse surveys.

 Supporting customers and communities around the world